pymupdf/PyMuPDF-Utilities/reporting/examples/invoice/README.md

 * Company logo top-left on every page - defined as being part of the report header
 * The report header also includes a small constant table top-right
 * On page 1 only, there is a "prolog" section cotaining some introductory explanations.
-    - The HTML skeleton contains 4 variables to be filled with actual data
+    - The HTML skeleton contains 4 variables to be filled with external data
-* We are giving the last report row an extra backgound color
+* Mark last report row with an extra backgound color
-* The function providing item data also computes an overall invoice total and appends
+* The item access function also computes an overall invoice total and appends it as the last report row.